 The most basic thing about living groups you will hear everywhere is two eyes, two eyes, two eyes!
 What does it mean?
 Why does everyone love two eyes so much?
 It is simple.
 Thanks to the “no self capture” rule, there can never be a stone on the board that has no liberties and this means that a group with at least 2 separate eyes is utterly impossible to capture (unless a player accidentally fills one of the eyes themselves).

 Check out the following diagram.
 Black is COMPLETELY surrounded in the center of the board.
 Only two liberties remain.
 It is White’s turn.
 Black is laughing in the face of danger!
 His group is utterly immune to capture.

 Imagine trying to capture Black.
 You can’t.
 You can’t play at A because it would be self capture.
 You can’t play at B to take away a liberty.
 That would be self capture as well.
 You can’t play two moves at once because that would be cheating.
 There is nothing you can do to that Black group.
 If it only had one eye, you could fill that and capture with that move, but not in this example.
 Black does not need to worry about that group at all, it cannot be captured.

 Does that mean that you have to create two eyes for every group?
 Certainly not.
 You just need to make sure that none of your groups can be prevented from creating two real eyes should things turn nasty.
 Did you notice how I said real eyes?
 It will be clearer after you study the examples but you really need to make sure that the eyes are well connected to the rest of the group.
-If part of the eye can be captured, then the whole group will collapse.
+If part of the eye can be captured, then the whole group might collapse.

 Black to play

 And that’s it.
 You have to remember that the “eye” needs to be safely connected to your group.
 If it can be captured separately from the rest of the group, it will not save you.
 We call such an eye a “false eye”.